shephertz/App42-Tic-Tac-Toe/README.md

 									+ remoteUserName, gameObject.toString());
 ```

+__Push message:__ You have to use our PushNotification Service API in following scenarios.

+ Whenever a game is created with friend or APP42 user you have to send notification to opponent.
-__Push message:__ Once you have played your turn , you have to send notification to your opponent
+ When Game is running, once you have played you have to send Push Notification to your opponent that now its his turn.
  Push message has been sent in AsyncApp42ServiceApi.java

 ```